Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/litebans.md

 The syntax for the ban command is /ban (-s) \{Player} [Time] [Reason] If no time is specified, it will be permanent, if no reason is provided, it will default to whatever is listed in the config.

-The Kick command kicks the player off of the server, they wont be prevented from joining again The syntax for the kick command is /kick \{Player} [Reason] If no reason is provided, it will default to whatever is listed in the config.
+The Kick command kicks the player off of the server, they won't be prevented from joining again The syntax for the kick command is /kick \{Player} [Reason] If no reason is provided, it will default to whatever is listed in the config.